excelsky/msan622/final-project/README.md

 The lie factor is reasonable.
 I am aware that human beings are good at comparing two different lengths but not two different sizes.
 A bubble plot cannot avoid that fact, because a comparison between a bubble to a bubble is to do two different sizes not lengths.
 The data density
 The data to ink ratio

+I sorted the dataset in order to have smaller colors displayed on top of the bigger colors as shown in the following line of code; `df <- df[order(df[,sizeIndex], decreasing = TRUE),]`.

 ![IMAGE](1bubble.jpg)